 If you’ve never thought about using NetFlow to analyze network communications in your public cloud deployments, you are not alone.
 Ziften ZFlow generates NetFlow from virtual machines and even containers in enterprise cloud deployments letting you see what is happening in public cloud environments.

 - Network intelligence in the Internet Protocol Flow Information Export (IPFIX) protocol

 - Combines standard IANA-defined fields with custom fields formatted as IPFIX Information Elements

 - Collected from any endpoint – desktop, laptop, server, virtual machine or cloud

 - Simple “no driver, no kernel, not reboot” agent installations

 - Supports Linux offering visibility into enterprise public cloud deployments that was previously non-existent

-- Connect the dots from network to device, application, binary and user
+- Connect the dots: network to device to application to binary to user

 - Minimize false positives inherent with traditional NetFlow analysis